YasithD/capstone-project-backend/docs/README.md

 > In the above code, when a teacher is successfully added to the database, the `resolve` method will return a `status` message as `"successfully added teacher"`.
 If any error is occurred during the creation of a teacher, the `reject` method will return a `status` message as `"error"`.

-> The `all` method of the `sqlite3 Database` accepts a SQL query, and can be provided with the `callback function` to be ran upon completion.
+> The `all` method of the `sqlite3 Database` accepts a SQL query, and can be provided with the `callback function` to be run upon completion.
 The `callback function` includes parameters `err`, and `rows` which refers to any error occurred during the process and the resulting rows from the database.
 For further details about the method, refer to the following [link](https://github.com/TryGhost/node-sqlite3/wiki/API#databaseallsql-param--callback).

-- Secondly let's create the API endpoint for Reading the Information of the teachers in the database.
+- Secondly let's create the API for Reading the Information of the teachers in the database.

 > For this procedure we need two components.